jerboa88/komodo/README.md

 ### Nothing shows up when I paste in the console / I get a warning when I try to paste in the console

 Some browsers prevent you from pasting code in the console because it could be malicious.
-This is called Paste Protection and you can read more about it on the [Chrome for Developers Blog].
+This is called Paste Protection and you can read more about it on the [Chrome for Developers Blog](https://developer.chrome.com/blog/self-xss).

 If this happens, follow the instructions in the console to re-enable pasting, and then try again.
 For Chrome, the following steps should work:

  1. Try to paste something in the console.
 You should get a warning message about pasting
  2. Type "allow pasting" in the console and press enter

- See [this video] for a visual walkthrough.
+ See [this video](https://youtu.be/X5uyCtVD1-o?si=AOrzgez90KiDlA-z&t=11) for a visual walkthrough.

 ### I get an `Uncaught SyntaxError: Unexpected identifier` error when running the script